 I came up in music before everything went fully digital.

 I learned recording in analog studios where tape was finite, decisions mattered, and commitment was part of the craft.
-I worked across multiple eras and cities — from early multi-track systems and sampling keyboards to large-format tape, then into the digital shift that rewrote the industry entirely.
-I studied music business when the old rules still applied — and lived through watching them disappear.
+I majored in music business at Columbia College Chicago under Irwin Steinberg — co-founder of Mercury Records and chairman of PolyGram for over 30 years.
+I worked across multiple eras and cities: Chicago, London, New York — from early multi-track systems and sampling keyboards to large-format tape, then into the digital age that rewrote the industry entirely.

 I didn't arrive at AI as a shortcut.
 I arrived at it through decades of adapting to changing tools while protecting authorship.